Islamic Practices vs Cultural Practices at Death

 However this is not just unnecessary but a pointless expense when the family are grieving and coming to terms with their loss.

-There any cultural practices within the Asian community and the Middle Eastern ones.
+There are many cultural practices within the Asian community and the Middle Eastern ones.
 Cultural practices are fine, as long as they do not contradict the Quran or Sunnah.

 The sunnah, is to mourn for three days, except for the widow who has to mourn for longer.
 This means that the family receive visitors for three days but do not necessarily stop going to work.